Robert Wilson Goelet: Career

 He became "a major force in the development of American railroads, hotels, and real estate," and served as a director of the Chemical Bank in New York, the New York Trust Company, the City Investing Company, the Fifth Avenue Corporation and the Real Estate Mortgage Commission.

 After his mother's death, acknowledging the change in the neighborhood from residential to commercial, he had the family home, 608 Fifth Avenue (located on the southwest corner of 49th and Fifth) in New York City, tore down and commissioned Victor L.S.
 Hafner to design 608 Fifth Avenue, which stands to this day.

 In 1947, he attempted to donate Ochre Court, his parents' châteauesque mansion designed by Richard Morris Hunt in Newport that was the second largest mansion in Newport after The Breakers, to the United Nations as their headquarters.
 They did not accept the donation and instead, Ochre Court was donated to the Sisters of Mercy for the formation of Salve Regina College, the first Catholic women's college in the state of Rhode Island.

 Military service

 During World War I, Goelet was a captain in the infantry in France, first with the 77th Division and later with the 82nd Division.
 For his service, he received the Silver Star for "gallantry" at the Battle of Meuse-Argonne.

 Personal life

-On June 14, 1904, Goelet was married Marie Elise Whelen (1880–1959) in Philadelphia with Alice Roosevelt as one of her bridesmaids.
+On June 14, 1904, Goelet married Marie Elsie Whelen (1880–1959) in Philadelphia with Alice Roosevelt as one of her bridesmaids.
 She was the daughter of Henry Whelan Jr., a prominent banker from Philadelphia, and the sister of Laura Whelan, who was married to Craig Biddle (brother of Anthony Joseph Drexel Biddle).
 Before their divorce in 1914 (she later remarried to the artist Henry Clews Jr. and moved to the Chateau de la Napoule in France), they were the parents of two sons: